Fayetteville Workers Comp Attorney

 Unlike compensatory damages, punitive damages are not necessarily related to your loved one’s harm.
 They are not intended to make the victim whole.
 The purpose of punitive damages is to punish a defendant for their negligence and malice.
 The broader intent is to disincentivize similar conduct from occurring again.
 The idea is to not only award damages to an abuse victim, but to prevent further abuse in the future.
 Punitive damages are very difficult to calculate and will only be awarded on a case-by-case basis.
 In nearly every instance, the court will determine if punitive damages are appropriate and what they should be.

-If you believe your loved one has been abused or is at risk of abuse, contact our Arkansas personal injury lawyers immediately.
-We are highly experienced in negotiating and litigating nursing home abuse cases and will advocate for you and your loved ones to better your chances of receiving appropriate compensation.
-Ken can help you recognize the signs of abuse or neglect, and work to obtain justice and compensation for you and your family.
-We litigate aggressively for our clients and don’t get paid until you do.
-To speak privately with a Fayetteville personal injury attorney, call our law offices at (479) 316-0438, or contact us online.
+If you believe your loved one has been abused or is at risk of abuse, contact Ken Kieklak immediately.
+We are highly experienced in negotiating and litigating nursing home abuse cases, and will advocate for you and your loved ones to better your chances of receiving appropriate compensation.
+Our Fayetteville, AR nursing home abuse attorneys can help you recognize the signs of abuse or neglect, and work to obtain justice and compensation for you and your family.
+We litigate aggressively for our clients, and do not get paid until you do.
+To speak privately with a nursing home negligence attorney, call our law offices at (479) 316-0438, or contact us online.